Here's what you need to know about the $400 to $600 government payment

 Each fall it rolls out a campaign that encourages people of all ages to proudly wear silver buttons in support of current and future seniors.

-This year, with the pandemic we are all facing, the Silver Button symbol is more evocative than ever.
+This year again, with the pandemic we are all facing, the Silver Button symbol is more evocative than ever.
 For months, together with our parents and grandparents, mentors, confidants, and friends, we’ve lived through isolation and uncertainty.

 This dark period has underscored how important it is to improve quality of life for seniors, both today and in the future.
 Réseau FADOQ is taking action.
 Let’s work together to help make the well-being of our senior citizens a top priority for the society we live in.